 Mechanical Clock Kit Measurements

-The depth of the clock case is needed, so we can determine if the clock movement is going to fit depth wise or improvise for this if needed.
-For example, there are usually two hand shaft lengths available, which means that the longer hand shaft movement would sit back more than a short one.
-There are other things we can do to accommodate shallow or deep depth cases such as hammer location, but either way we need that depth measurement.
+The depth of the clock case is needed to determine if the clock movement is going to fit depth wise or improvise for this.
+For example there are usually two hand shaft lengths available.
+This means that the longer hand shaft movement would sit back more than a shorter one.
+There are other things we can do to accommodate shallow or deep depth cases such as hammer location.
 This can be measured from the front glass to the wooden back of the clock case.

 Measure the width of the inside of the clock case base where the pendulum will swing back and forth.
-This is needed so we can determine the appropriate pendulum bob diameter that will allow it to swing in the case without hitting the sides.
-We will also need the length of the pendulum that would look good in the clock case.
-This can be done in a variety of ways, such as from the bottom of where the movement will sit all the way down to the bottom of the pendulum rating nut threads, ideally) is one way.
-Another way is from the hand shaft and all the way down, and still another way is from the top of the movement and all the way down.
-We can go by any one of these ways, as long as we know from where its being measured were good.
+This is needed to determine the appropriate pendulum bob diameter that will swing in the case.
+Also the length of the pendulum that would look good in the clock case is needed.
+This can be done in a variety of ways.
+Such as from the bottom of where the movement will sit and all the way down to the bottom of the pendulum is one way.
+Another way is from the hand shaft and all the way down to the bottom of the pendulum.
+Still another way is from the top of the movement and all the way down.
+Clockworks.com can go by any one of these ways as long as we know from where its being measured.

 The dial area is important because there is so many variations.
 The woodworker may have a dialdial

 ↑ Back to top